-- Choose your language.
-Apache OpenOffice can be run in 40 languages, with further spelling, hyphenation and thesaurus support for over 70 languages and dialects.
-It allows both Complex Text Layout (CTL) and Right to Left (RTL) layout languages such Arabic, Hebrew and Urdu.
+Choose your language.
+Apache OpenOffice can run in 40 languages, with further spelling, hyphenation, and thesaurus support for over 70 languages and dialects.
+It allows both Complex Text Layout (CTL) and Right to Left (RTL) layout languages such as Arabic, Hebrew, and Urdu.

-- Spirit of open source.
-Apache OpenOffice does not come with the limitations of paid or subscribed software: you can copy, distribute or modify the application any way you wish and not worry about watchdogs giving you a friendly call.
+Spirit of open source.
+Apache OpenOffice does not come with the limitations of paid or subscribed software: you can copy, distribute, or modify the application in any way you wish and not worry about watchdogs giving you a friendly call.
 And it’s free, of course.

-- Granularity.
+Granularity.
 If you ever saw how changing an option affects all components in other programs, you know how messy it could get.
-Apache OpenOffice, on the other hand, does not give you that headache: you can set options at a component or even document level.
+Apache OpenOffice, on the other hand, does not give you that headache: you can set options at the component or even document level.

 9. WPS Office

-While the name WPS will strike many as unfamiliar, it is actually an old hand in the office productivity field.
-Way too old, in fact, having been around 1988 at the height of the DOS era when many players long forgotten were still frolicking around.
+While the name WPS is unfamiliar to many, it is actually an old hand in the office productivity field.
+Way too old having been around in 1988 at the height of the DOS era when many players long forgotten were still frolicking around.
 A big part of the reason is that the market for WPS Office was mostly centered on China, where it has a long story of version development, almost coinciding with that of Microsoft Office.

 There’s not much mystery in the brand WPS Office, however, as it simply stands for the primary applications Writer, Presentation and Spreadsheets.
-The application suite has a free basic version and fully featured professional-grade version available through a subscription fee.
+The application suite has a free basic version and a fully-featured professional-grade version available through a subscription fee.
 WPS Office works on Microsoft Windows Linux and both iOs and Android.

-- Bargain price or free.
-If your office productivity needs are typically low-profile, there is no reason to purchase or subscribe to an expensive solution when a fully functional free option is available, though that comes with ads in the case of WPS Office basic version.
-If you find that distasteful, $79.99 will give you the ads-free professional version that will also allow you to split or merge PDF files, place your signature in your PDFs for a lifetime and 3 years service.
+Bargain price or free.
+If your office productivity needs are typically low-profile, there is no reason to purchase or subscribe to an expensive solution when a fully functional free option is available.
+However, that comes with ads in the case of WPS Office basic version.
+If you find that distasteful, $79.99 will give you the ad-free professional version that will also allow you to split or merge PDF files, place your signature in your PDFs for a lifetime and three-year service.

-- Tabbed view.
-Tabbed view is a feature we usually associate with browsers.
+Tabbed view.
+The tabbed view is a feature we usually associate with browsers.
 That is not the case with WPS Office: if you need to view multiple documents or have them easily at hand, there couldn’t be a better way to do it than through a tabbed documents view.

-ONLYOFFICE delivers open source document editors, platform for document management, mail and project management tools and corporate communication as a Software-as-a-Service or as an installation for deployment on a private network accessible via a private online portal.
+OnlyOffice delivers open-source document editors, a platform for document management, mail and project management tools, and corporate communication as a Software-as-a-Service or as an installation for deployment on a private network accessible via a private online portal.

 11. Polaris Office 2017

-- Full editing of Microsoft Office file formats.
-While some office suites have trouble even accessing proprietary Microsoft file formats such as doc/docx, hwp, ppt/pptx, txt, xls/xlsx, Polaris Office has no such issue: in fact, it’s fully capable of opening and editing documents created in those formats.
+Full editing of Microsoft Office file formats.
+While some office suites have trouble even accessing proprietary Microsoft file formats such as doc/docx, hwp, ppt/pptx, txt, xls/xlsx, Polaris Office has no such issue.
+It’s fully capable of opening and editing documents created in those formats.

-- Get started right away, even on the move.
-With a free cloud storage, support for both desktop and mobile versions and a user interface that’s not any different from Microsoft Office, you could be starting, resuming and completing tasks in no time.
+Get started right away, even on the move.
+With free cloud storage, support for both desktop and mobile versions, and a user interface that’s not any different from Microsoft Office, you could be starting, resuming and completing tasks in no time.

 12. WordPerfect Office X8